opabst/PostgreSQLQueryTool/README.md

 # PostgresQueryTool
-Simple client for query PostgreSQL databases and browse db schemas, based on Qt.
+Simple client for query PostgreSQL databases and browse db schemas, based on Java/JavaFX.